DawtCom/Gmail-BulkDelete/README.md

 # Installation
 *  Create a project at [script.google.com](https://script.google.com/home)
-*  In the file that opens paste the contents of the https://github.com/DawtCom/Gmail-BulkDelete/blob/master/DeleteEmails.gs
+*  In the file that opens, normally called code.gs(you can rename this to a more palletable name like bulkDeletebyFilters.gs) paste the contents of the https://github.com/DawtCom/Gmail-BulkDelete/blob/master/DeleteEmails.gs
 *  Click on on the gear icon "Project Settings" and check the box next to: **Show "appsscript.json" manifest file in editor**.
 This will unhide the appscript.json in the editor so that you can apply permission scopes for this to run properly
 *  Copy the contents of https://github.com/DawtCom/Gmail-BulkDelete/blob/master/appscript.json into the appscript.json of the project.
 *  Update the filterDefinitions section to match the criteria you want to use for bulk deletion of emails
-*  Click the save button
+*  Click the save button pictured as a disk icon in the upper project navigation bar.

 **Note:  The actions below will most likely ask for permissions approval for google and gmail apis.
 This is normal so that it can apply the triggers and allow access to the email account this will be applied to.**